KnowThePepper

 Sanliurfa sits near the Tigris-Euphrates basin, one of the oldest agricultural regions on earth, and peppers have been grown there since at least the Ottoman period.
 The specific drying technique - sun exposure by day, wrapped sweating by night - developed as a preservation method suited to the region's hot, dry summers.

-Isot became a Turkish pepper staple tied to local identity.
+Isot became a the Turkish pepper tradition staple tied to local identity.
 In Urfa, it seasons kebabs, lamb dishes, and breakfast eggs with the same cultural weight that paprika carries in Hungary.
 International exposure came slowly; the pepper remained largely unknown outside Turkey until the early 2000s, when specialty food importers began bringing it to North American and European markets.
 Today it appears in high-end spice shops and restaurant kitchens worldwide, though genuine Urfa-produced isot remains the benchmark.

 How Hot is Isot Pepper?
 Heat Level & Flavor